Alexandru Mitriță: Personal life

 Mitriță's paternal uncle, Dumitru, was also a professional footballer and played for several clubs including Universitatea Craiova and Steaua București.
 Mitriță stated that growing up he idolised Lionel Messi and looked to emulate him.

-In October 2018, after two-time Romanian Footballer of the Year winner and Craiova legend Ilie Balaci passed away, Mitriță tattooed a piece of advice he was given by him on the back of his neck.
+In October 2018, after two-time Romanian Footballer of the Year winner and Craiova legend Ilie Balaci died, Mitriță tattooed a piece of advice he was given by him on the back of his neck.